-5.1 The Council will need to review its headcount on 31 March each year to identify if it meets the statutory requirements for Gender Pay Gap reporting; I will keep Members informed of such accordingly.
+- 5.1 At 31 March 2017 our headcount figure was 240 staff so we fell outside the scope of these regulations. - 5.2 The Council will continue to review its headcount on 31 March each year to identify if it meets the statutory requirements for Gender Pay Gap reporting.

-JANE PEARSON DIRECTOR OF RESOURCES MICHELLE SMITH HEAD OF HR
+MICHELLE SMITH HEAD OF HR JANE PEARSON DIRECTOR OF RESOURCES